top of page

 Final Thought

 MBA admissions in 2026 rewards strategic thinking—the very skill business schools claim to teach.
+Do not choose a school simply because others are impressed by the name.
+Choose the school that gives you the strongest platform for the next decade:

 • the right people